Cohanbb/codeapp/cpp/README.md

 # C++

-This directory is for C/C++ program codes.
+This directory is for placing C/C++ program codes.

 At this directory you can see: